zhangxingong/blog/content/post/emacs-alist.md

 xx
 ;; (a 1 b 3)
 lax-plist-put
-similar to plist-put, but compare key using equal. [see Emacs Lisp: Test Equality] Check Key Existence plist-member
+similar to plist-put, but compare key using equal.
+Check Key Existence
+plist-member
 (plist-member PLIST PROP)
 Return true if PLIST has the property PROP.
 The PROP is a symbol.
 Unlike plist-get, this allows you to distinguish between a missing property and a property with the value nil.
-The return value is actual the tail of PLIST whose car is PROP. [see Emacs Lisp: Cons Pair]
+The return value is actual the tail of PLIST whose car is PROP.
 (setq xx '(a 1 b 2))

 ;; check if a key exist